Thierry Jamin: Reactions

-This presentation was criticized by many experts as a hoax denied by the scientific community; Julieta Norma Fierro Gossman, a physics researcher at UNAM, said the university had never reached such conclusions, that many of the analysis presented by Maussan «made no sense» scientifically and were based only on beliefs.
+This presentation was criticized by many experts as a hoax denied by the scientific community; Julieta Norma Fierro Gossman, a physics researcher at UNAM, said the university had not reached the conclusions attributed to it by Maussan and that the analysis presented by Maussan made no sense scientifically.
 UNAM further republished its September 2017 statement, clarifying that it had drawn no conclusions as to the origin of a sample sent to it for Carbon-14 analysis and that it had not carried out any other type of analysis.
-Wired summarized these reactions by stating that the scientific consensus was unanimous regarding the fact that the «mummies» presented by Maussan are in reality a counterfeit archaeological artifact, citing in particular the conclusions of Flavio Estrada, forensic archaeologist who analyzed the mummies for the Institute of Forensic Medicine and Forensic Sciences of the Public Ministry of Peru, that the remains of the alleged extraterrestrials «are creations made of animal and human bones held together with synthetic glue, which have been covered with fake skin».
+Wired summarized these reactions by stating that the scientific consensus was unanimous regarding the fact that the mummies presented by Maussan were in reality a counterfeit archaeological artifact, citing in particular the conclusions of Flavio Estrada, forensic archaeologist who analyzed the mummies for the Institute of Forensic Medicine and Forensic Sciences of the Public Ministry of Peru, that the remains of the alleged extraterrestrials are creations made of animal and human bones held together with synthetic glue, which have been covered with fake skin.